US Sen. Kevin Cramer's son charged with manslaughter in crash that killed North Dakota deputy

 Kevin Cramer wrote on Facebook at the time that he and his wife were bedside when he “took his last breath on Earth.
 Now Isaac feels no anxiety or urging for alcohol.
 He feels no pain and will never be depressed again.”

-Following Martin’s death, among those posting on the sheriff department’s Facebook page were those who said the deputy had taken them to jail.
+Following Martin’s death, among those posting on the sheriff's department’s Facebook page were people who said the deputy had taken them to jail.
 They described him as a friendly person and said he was always respectful.

 Zeadow said Martin was among the officers who responded when she needed help.